commtech/fscc-windows/README.md

 ###### Status Bytes
 Getting the frame status has now been designed to be configurable.
-When using the 1.x driver, you would always have the frame status appended to your data on a read.
+When using the 1.x driver, you will always have the frame status appended to your data on a read.
 When using the 2.x driver, this can be toggled and defaults to not appending the status to the data.